Sit in nature. Change a child's life.

 2. Create your fundraising page.

-Creating a fundraising page only takes a few minutes!
+Creating a Sit-a-thon fundraising page only takes a few minutes!

 If you’d prefer, click here to sign up and get instructions straight to your inbox.